nilscox/zetecom/app/src/components/guidelines.md

 **Never import modules from nested folders.**

 All folders must have a public API.
-Concider anything that is not exposed as private, even if _it is possible_ to import it.
+Consider anything that is not exposed as private, even if _it is possible_ to import it.
 For example, do not

 ```tsx static